Hitachi Vantara honours ANZ partners

 Optus Enterprise was named ANZ Growth Partner of the Year, for achieving the best year-on-year growth for 2023.

-The company provides Hitachi Ventara with a range of managed technology and services, from applications, security and cloud-led ICT to collaboration and contact centres.
+The company provides Hitachi Vantara with a range of managed technology and services, from applications, security and cloud-led ICT to collaboration and contact centres.

 Australia's Ethan Global took home the ANZ Rising Partner of the Year award for its significant growth in revenue and new pipeline in digital infrastructure solutions for enterprises and government organisations.